• Skip to primary navigation

 Helpful Tips

 Eggs like to stick when baking.
-What I do is cut a round piece of parchment paper out and place it in the bottom the baking pan then spray the parchment paper with coconut oil spray and around the sides.
-P.S.
-I really love the coconut oil spray as it’s just coconut oil and it’s safe for high temperature baking.
+What I do is cut a round piece of parchment paper out and place it in the bottom the baking pan then spray the parchment paper with avocado oil or olive oil spray and around the sides.

 Then to remove from the pan, run a spatula around the edges of the baking dish to nudge it away from the dish.
-Do this AFTER the frittata has cooled a few minutes out of the oven then slice and enjoy or toss in meal prep containers for the week!
+Do this AFTER the frittata has cooled a few minutes out of the oven then slice and enjoy or toss in separate containers for the week!

-This tomato spinach egg white frittata is a great make ahead breakfast or really anytime you’re craving eggs!
+This healthy low calorie frittata is a great make ahead breakfast or really anytime you're craving eggs!

 This Tomato Spinach Egg White Frittata is a healthy veggie-filled breakfast.
 An easy Whole30 recipe that's high protein and great for meal prep!
 Low Carb + Paleo + Gluten Free + Dairy Free + Whole30 + Low Calorie + Vegetarian